wiredopposite/XGDTool/README.md

 # XGDTool
 XGDTool is a command line OG and 360 Xbox disc utility, capable of converting discs to and from any mainstream format.

+This program is still in initial testing.
+If you experience an issue, please report it in the Issues tab and help make this program better!
+Currently it's Windows only, but Linux and Mac support are planned.

 ## Features
 - Supports convertion between following formats:
     - ISO / XISO